sebapersson/petab_sciml/docs/src/format.md

   The identifier of the non-estimated entity that will be modified.
 Restrictions vary depending on the `operationType` and the model type.
 Targets can be one of the following:
   - **Differential Targets**: Entities defined by a time derivative (e.g., targets of SBML rate rules or species that change by participating in reactions).
   - **Algebraic Targets**: Entities defined by an algebraic assignment (i.e., they are not associated with a time derivative and are generally not constant).
 In the context of a neural network, if the neural network appears in the observable formula or ODE RHS, its inputs are considered algebraic targets.
 If a neural network is exclusively of the 3rd hybridization type (**Neural network models to parametrize ODEs**), its inputs are considered to be a constant target.
   - **Constant Targets**: Entities defined by a constant value but may be subject to event assignments (e.g., SBML model parameters that are not targets of rate or assignment rules).
-In the SciML standard, as potential input arrays files are constant, they can assign to constant targets (e.g. neural network inputs in the 3rd hybridization type).
+In the SciML PEtab standard, as input arrays files are constant, they can assign to constant targets (e.g. neural network inputs in the 3rd hybridization type).
   - **Model Parameter Targets**: Entities corresponding to model parameters in the model file (e.g., SBML model parameters).
 These parameters cannot appear in the PEtab parameter table, and as discussed [here](@ref example_hybrid_output), neither in the observable formula.
 - `operationType` [STRING, required]:
   Specifies the type of operation to be performed on the target.
 Allowed values are: